GenericMappingTools/gmt/doc/rst/source/gmtmath.rst

     once if necessary.
 *outfile*
     The name of a table data file that will hold the final result.
-If not given then the output is sent to stdout.
+If not given then the output is sent to *stdout*.

 Optional Arguments
 ------------------